 Seasonal Patrol work a 40-hour work week, with two days off per week during the week.
 The exact schedule varies by location and is assigned by the supervisor, but entails working weekends (including all the holiday weekends of Memorial Day, July 4, and Labor Day and in all types of weather.
 Pay for Summer 2016 will be $12.00 per hour.

 Seasonal Patrol are issued the necessary equipment to perform their duties.
 Boats and machines vary in size and type, depending on the duty station.
 They are issued all the required safety equipment for their boats and vehicles, binoculars, warning and citation books, and a radio and cell phone for communicating with DNR officers, other law enforcement agencies and the recreating public.

 This training includes an intense introduction to defensive tactics, approach skills and tactics, professional communications, administrative responsibilities, and understanding, interpreting and enforcing the Code of Iowa, especially in relation to navigation, fishing, ATVs, and parks.

 SAYLORVILLE LAKE (Polk County) (C IOWA)

-The application period is open for Water Patrol Officers
+The application period is currently closed for Water Patrol Officers.

 Gypsum City and Nicholson-Ford OHV Parks - (in Webster and Marshall Counties) (NC IOWA)